OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/install.md

 ### Install QGIS ###

-The full GeoProcessor installation for QGIS requires that QGIS is installed.
+The full GeoProcessor installation for QGIS requires that QGIS (Version 3) is installed.
 See the [Resources](resources#QGIS) information for how to install QGIS.
 It is recommended that the current QGIS version is installed in the default location to minimize configuration issues.
-As of March, 2018, the default QGIS installer installs QGIS 3.x, which does not appear to be ready for full production use, and the GeoProcessor relies on QGIS 2.x and Python 2.
-Therefore, when installing the current QGIS, use the ***Advanced Install*** feature of the installer and select the "stable long-term release (LTR)" for installation.
-This will install the latest stable QGIS 2 in addition to the QGIS 3 version.
-The GeoProcessor will then automatically run using the Python 2 QGIS in the LTR release.

-The QGIS installation procedure is likely to change as QGIS 3 becomes more stable.

 ### Install Python for QGIS (Optional) ###

-The GeoProcessor requires Python 2.7+.
+The GeoProcessor requires Python 3.6+.
 The `gp` program (see next section) that runs the GeoProcessor typically uses the Python distributed with QGIS.

 In the future the GeoProcessor may be distributed with a Python virtual environment.